jbrdge/churn-prediction/README.md

 ![Build](https://github.com/jbrdge/churn-prediction/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+This is a learning project, I used AI assisted templates for code to review MLOps Concepts.
+I performed the planning of the project as if I were a project manager creating milestones, issues, PRs, actions, labels, code reviews, etc. It is an ongoing and I plan to expand it as I learn.
 End-to-end churn workflow, built incrementally.
 As of **v0.5.0**, the project ships a **reproducible baseline model** CLI (Logistic Regression), artifact persistence, optional sampling, a Monte Carlo harness, and Docker UX fixes.
 Earlier versions provided Dockerized ETL + validation.

 ---